Pearls Before Swine by Stephan Pastis for October 31, 2019

 51. Missing large

-Tootsie Premium Member over 4 years ago
+Tootsie Premium Member about 5 years ago

 A classic toon.
 So tired of GOP supporters trying to justify Trump’s actions and relying on Faux news.